20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 $$l_i^\mu = e^i_\mu d^\mu_i$$

-Note that $i$ ranges over 1-3, instead of 0-3.
-We now have 3 vectors - which we hope are spacelike.
-Its not the end of the world if they aren't - as long as the spatial parts of these vectors are linearly independent, we're good to go
+Note that $i$ ranges over 1-3.
+We can now orthonormalise (using normal euclidian geometry) the spatial part of these vectors ($\mu$ = 1-3) to produce a new set of basis vectors - which are now roughly oriented in the directions we picked initially ($b_k$) as best as is possible.
+To finish up, we turn these new 3-vectors back into spacelike 4-vectors by setting the time component to $0$, and then convert them into global coordinates with our old tetrads.
+These form the 3 new spacelike tetrad vectors

-We can now orthonormalise the spatial part of these vectors ($\mu$ = 1-3) to produce a new set of spacelike basis vectors for the frame of reference.
-Because we're in a minkowski metric - we can use gram schmidt with a trivial 3x3 identity matrix as the metric tensor, and we guarantee that our new vectors are spacelike by discarding the time component
+### Only one vector is 'true'

 As you may have spotted, orthornormalising these vectors changes them - orthonormalising can only preserve the direction of a single vector (the one we start from).
-The correct vector to preserve is the 'up' vector that you use for your fixed mouse vertical axis - this means that the camera doesn't roll as you move it around, which is very disorienting, and preserves left-right movement for a mouse
+The correct vector to preserve is the 'up' vector that you use for your fixed mouse vertical axis - this means that the camera doesn't roll as you move it around - which is very disorienting.
+The new vectors are still a bit of a compromise - we're discarding the timelike component, which means that they'll still inevitably be a bit 'incorrect' as to where they point - but in practice this scheme works very well

-One key thing to note is that we only orient the *initial* tetrad if we're parallel transporting tetrads[^unless]
+One other thing to note is that we only orient the *initial* tetrad if we're parallel transporting tetrads[^unless]

-[^unless]: Unless you deliberately want to remove the effect of parallel transport on the camera's pointing direction, in which case you'll need to come up with a different scheme
+[^unless]: Unless you deliberately want to remove the effect of parallel transport on the camera's pointing direction

 ### Code